Jack Orman: Career

 He created a television pilot for ABC and Sony Pictures Television in 2010 called "Matadors" about the law, secret societies, and love.

 And in 2011, Orman created and executive produced Pan Am (TV series) again with ABC and Sony Pictures Television.

 Orman continues to be active in television development.

 Family life

-He lives in Studio City, California with his wife, Lisa, and their five children.
-He has three sons, twin daughters, and their dog named Roman.
+He lives in Studio City, California, with his wife, Lisa, and their five children.
+He has three sons and twin daughters.